-Backblaze B2 Extension extends the functionality of the All-in-One WP migration plugin, connecting it to your Backblaze B2 account.
-This facilitates importing and exporting your website/network of sites directly between your B2 cloud space and your website.
+Backblaze B2 Extension enhances the functionality of the All-in-One WP Migration plugin by connecting it to your Backblaze B2 account.
+This allows you to directly import and export your website/network of sites between your B2 cloud space and your website.

-The tool works as an extension to the plugin, so All-in-One WP Migration plugin is required to be installed in order to work.
+The tool functions as an extension to the plugin, so you must install the All-in-One WP Migration plugin for it to work.

 This tutorial contains details of: